Advantages of Mini-ITX

-- Small systems for space constrained applications – highly-compact mini PCs fit where towers don’t
+- Small systems for space constrained applications – highly-compact Mini-ITX PCs fit where towers don’t

 - Power efficient, but powerful – low power processors ensure system longevity, but Intel options deliver sufficient punch

-- COTS lowers cost, speeds time to market – standard, off the shelf motherboards reduce the need for custom development
+- COTS lowers cost, speeds time to market – standard, off the shelf Mini-ITX boards reduce the need for custom development

 - A range of suppliers, an established ecosystem – hundreds of board and case options